ITfoxtec/FoxIDs/docs/app-reg-howto-saml-microsoft-entra-id.md

 ## Configure Microsoft Entra ID

-This guide describe how to setup FoxIDs as an external identity provider for Microsoft Entra ID.
-Users is connected with there Immutable ID and is required to exist in Microsoft Entra ID.
+This guide describes how to set up FoxIDs as an external identity provider for Microsoft Entra ID.
+Users are connected to Microsoft Entra ID users with their Immutable ID.

 **1 - Start by configuring a certificate in [FoxIDs Control Client](control.md#foxids-control-client)**

 You are required to upload the SAML 2.0 signing certificate used in FoxIDs to Microsoft Entra ID.
-It is therefor necessary to use a long living certificate in FoxIDs, e.g. valid for 3 years.
+It is therefore necessary to use a long-lived certificate in FoxIDs, e.g. valid for 3 years.

 1. Select the **Certificates** tab
 2. Click **Change Container type**
 ![Change certificate container type in FoxIDs](images/howto-certificate-type.png)
 3. Find **Self-signed or your certificate** and click **Change to this container type**
-4. The self-signed certificate is valid for 3 years, and you can optionally upload you own certificate
+4. The self-signed certificate is valid for 3 years, and you can optionally upload your own certificate
 ![Change certificate in FoxIDs](images/howto-certificate-change.png)

 **2 - Then create a SAML 2.0 application in [FoxIDs Control Client](control.md#foxids-control-client)**